 Sunburns are painful and ugly, and it only gets worse when they start to peel.
 Keep reading to learn all about your sunburn, how to get some relief, and how to prevent it from happening again!
-Summer is just around the corner and everyone is excited to have some time around the pool and on the beach.
+Summer is just around the corner and everyone is excited to enjoy some time around the pool and on the beach.
 That glowing summer tan is the goal, and nothing will stand in the way of fun in the sun.
 Freedom awaits after a little sunscreen is applied and forgotten about for the rest of the day.
 Hours later, a peek in the mirror reveals a horrifying sunburn.
 Some people shrug it off at first, but everyone regrets neglecting their sunscreen when the pain comes a few hours later.

 Does this sound familiar?
 Probably.
 Studies showed that as of 2010, half of the young adults get sunburned every year, and the numbers keep rising.
 Other studies show that there has been a significant increase in young adults who use sunscreen or take other steps to protect their skin.
 These two factors show that while more people may be using sunscreen, they are probably not using it correctly.